-- The company explicitly commits to establishing and implementing anti-bribery and corruption policies and procedures in all of its joint ventures, for example by requiring the adoption of its own anti-bribery and corruption programme or by developing a programme jointly with the relevant partner company.
-The company clearly states that it will only enter into joint ventures if anti-bribery and corruption clauses are included in the contract, at minimum prohibiting foreign and domestic bribery and facilitation payments, as well as specifying clear audit and termination rights to prevent and police breaches. - The company commits to establishing and implementing anti-bribery and corruption policies in all of its joint ventures, but it is unclear how the company ensures this in practice.
-For example, it doesn't state that it requires all joint ventures to adopt its own programme or that it works with partner companies to develop a programme.
-Or, the company states that it accounts for anti-bribery and corruption considerations when entering into a joint venture, but does not specify that it takes steps to prevent and police breaches through the inclusion of audit and termination rights in the contract. - There is no evidence that the company commits to establishing or implementing anti-bribery and corruption policies or procedures in its joint ventures, and/or does not require anti-bribery and corruption clauses in its contracts with joint venture partners.
+2 The company explicitly commits to establishing and implementing anti-bribery and corruption policies and procedures in all of its joint ventures, for example by requiring the adoption of its own anti-bribery and corruption programme or by developing a programme jointly with the relevant partner company.
+The company states that it will only enter into joint ventures if anti-bribery and corruption clauses are included in the contract, at minimum prohibiting foreign and domestic bribery and facilitation payments, as well as specifying clear audit and termination rights to detect, control and prevent breaches. --- ---

+The company commits to establishing and implementing anti-bribery and corruption policies in all of its joint ventures, but it is unclear how the company ensures this in practice.
+For example, it does not state that it requires all joint ventures to adopt its own programme or that it works with partner companies to develop a programme.
+Or, the company states that it accounts for anti-bribery and corruption considerations when entering into a joint venture, but does not specify that it takes steps to detect, control and prevent breaches through the inclusion of audit and termination rights in the contract.

+There is no evidence that the company commits to establishing or implementing anti-bribery and corruption policies or procedures in its joint ventures, and/or it does not require anti-bribery and corruption clauses in its contracts with joint venture partners.